Part Two: The Traditions

 Spirit Rock's meal practices make contemplative eating accessible to people with full-time jobs and families.
 During week-long retreats, meals follow the Theravada tradition: noble silence in the dining hall, food served as dana (freely offered), attention brought to each bite.
 But after the retreat ends, students return home carrying these practices into ordinary kitchens.6

 Spirit Rock demonstrated that Buddhist food wisdom does not require monastic life.
 You do not need to live in a monastery to eat mindfully.
-You need only the willingness to pause before meals, to notice what you are eating, to distinguish between hunger and habit.
+You need only the willingness to pause before meals, to bring the nervous system into parasympathetic presence, to notice what you are eating, to distinguish between hunger and habit.
 This accessibility has made Spirit Rock's teachings influential far beyond those who attend retreats.

 Insight Meditation Society